 Training, training, training, and more training has and continues to help.
 Not so much for my brilliant girl, but for ME!
 I had to learn to adapt to situations as they come up and not walk around nervously anticipating what MIGHT happen or I make her more nervous.
 I had to learn to listen to what she wants and to meet that by giving her what she needs.
 She acts as a service dog to me because of my health issues and enjoys it.
 Although, she’d never pass training or be able to travel on a plane because of her sound fears.
 So, we’ve worked on the things we can do, and with a border collie, the sky is the limit.
 For example, she would not walk under the L train tracks until I figured out to make it her JOB to alert me when she hears a train approaching.
 Then we trained to not alert me to planes, ambulances, fire trucks, and all the other city noises that are tough on a sound sensitive dog.
 It’s always a work in progress.
 And tons of fun.

 If you could make a sign for the world to see to understand your dog’s individual needs better, what would it say?

 Anything else you want to share?

-You do not always get the dog you think you want, you DO end up with who you need and who needs you.
-Had I not learned any of this from my pup, mostly by listening; I would not be as good a mom to my kiddo who has especially sound reactive SPD (sensory perception disorder).
-Had we not put so much into dog training and tried to do it all on our own; after I had a kid…wow, everything would have been so much work.
+You do not always get the dog you think you want.
+You DO end up with who you need and who needs you.
+Had I not learned any of this from my pup, mostly by listening—I would not be a good mom to my kiddo who has especially sound reactive SPD (sensory perception disorder).
+Had we not put so much into dog training and tried to do it all on our own, after I had a kid…wow, everything would have been so much work.
 My girls (pup and kiddo) though are the best!